 Despite the limitations of our study, our findings are an important and timely contribution to the literature on older adolescents driving after drug use.
-They supplement our knowledge that marijuana use increases the risk of motor vehicle crashes by estimating how common it is for underage students to have taken this risk within the past 28 days.
+This work supplements our knowledge that marijuana use increases crash risk by providing an estimate for how common it is for underage students to have taken this risk in the past 28 days.